dask/dask/docs/source/develop.rst

 This repository is part of the Dask_ projects.
-General development guidelines including where to ask for help, a layout of repositories, testing practices, and documentation and style standards are avaialble at the `Dask developer guidelines`_ in the main documentation.
+General development guidelines including where to ask for help, a layout of repositories, testing practices, and documentation and style standards are available at the `Dask developer guidelines`_ in the main documentation.

 .. _Dask: http://dask.pydata.org/en/latest/